maker0101/Coinbase_Clone/README.md

 ## Disclaimer

-This project is for entirely educational purposes.
-It is in no way connected to Coinbase the app or Coinbase the company.
+This project is entirely for educational purposes.
+It is in no way connected to Coinbase, the app or Coinbase, the company.
 I'm just a fan of their app and figured it would be a fun, educational challenge to recreate a simplified web-app version of it.